 - Packages promote a source-driven development approach and version control system.
 With package versions, you have an immutable, versionable artifact that can be used in CI.

-- With a version-based approach, you can develop and install different package versions in target orgs and adopt a build once, deploy anywhere approach.
+- With a version-based approach, you can develop and install different package versions in target organizations and adopt a build-once, deploy-anywhere approach.

 - You can express dependencies among packages.
 With this capability, you can embrace a modular approach where each package contains a set of metadata that represents a distinct unit of functionality, with well-defined dependencies among packages.

-- Packages provide a repeatable, scriptable and trackable way for managing change as you develop functionality using Salesforce DX.
+- Packages provide a repeatable, scriptable, and trackable way of managing change as you develop functionality using Salesforce DX.